& the Family

-I am convinced that the diagnosis of schizophrenia may act against the best interests of teenagers, their parents and their community.
+I am convinced that the diagnosis of schizophrenia acts against the best interests of teenagers, their parents and their community.
 Schizophrenia is meaningless term that can be applied such a variety of brain dysfunctions, that the focus should be on discovering the root cause of the brain dysfunction and not this antiquated diagnosis.
-Drug use and abuse is so prevalent among teenagers that any brain dysfunction (aka mental illness) in an adolescent might be attributed to drug use until proven otherwise.
+Drug use and abuse is so prevalent among teenagers that any brain dysfunction (aka mental illness) in an adolescent should be attributed to drug use until proven otherwise.
 If not drug use, then the cause is eating too much of the wrong food and exercising too little.

 Psychedelic drug use flourished in the 60’s in the US and Canada, along with rock and roll, folk music and protests against racial discrimination and the Vietnam war.
 LSD was popular in the sixties with researchers who were excited about the therapeutic possibilities of a drug that “opened the doors of perception and the gates of heaven and hell.”
 For many, LSD was a deep and spiritual drug that appeared to be a key to understanding brain function.
 Research into the action of LSD in the brain revealed a profusion of activity that defied easy understanding, however.
 LSD research was outlawed and psychedelic use subsided in the 1970’s and 80’s only to increase again in the 1990’s.